-Table of contents and structure edited volume
+Table of contents edited volume

 Front matter, dedication page, acknowledgements, foreword